-From Diwali to Christmas, Hanukkah to Kwanza, we know that the festivals and gatherings the end of each year brings our friends and families together.
+From Diwali to Christmas, Hanukkah to Kwanza, we know that the festivals and gatherings at the end of each year brings our friends and families together.
 And let’s not forget New Year’s Eve or Festivus for the Rest of Us!
-We invite each of you to share your favorite recipes with your neighbors by submitting them to be compiled into our Travisso Holidays in the Hills Cookbook!
+That’s why we put together our very own recipes for the many holidays celebrated at Travisso.

 Discover Holidays at Travisso

 Diwali, which is known as the Festival of Lights, is a five-day celebration typically at the end of October.
 The exact days are determined by the Hindu lunisolar month Kartika.
 It is observed primarily in India, Myanmar, Nepal, and Sri Lanka by those practicing Hinduism, Jainism, and Sikhism.

 Also known as the Day of the Dead, Día de Los Muertos is a Mexican holiday where families welcome back the souls of their deceased relatives for a brief reunion that includes food, drink, and celebration.
 The holiday is celebrated each year from October 31-November 2.